Pacific Harbour, Fiji: What to pack, what to wear, and when to go [2023]

 • Travel voltage adapter

-A plug adapter that supports outlet types I. Make sure to find the right type.
-The vast majority of adapters on sale are simply plug changers and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could burn up.
+A plug adapter that supports outlet types I. Be sure to choose the right kind.
+The majority of adapters for sale now are just plugs and require your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
 This one should work in most places.

 • Luggage scale to avoid fees